304 North Cardinal St.

 Looking for one of those classic blue-green heirloom pumpkins?
 You just might be searching for the Jarrahdale!

-The Jarrahdale Pumpkin is a medium-large heirloom pumpkin cultivar with a distinctive blue-grey peel color.
-Ripe pumpkins generally weigh 12-18 pounds and have pronounced ribs.
-This pumpkin is an excellent all-round choice, as it is well-suited to autumn decor, cooking, and for long-term storage.
-Jarrahdale is one of the most popular heirloom pumpkins.
+The Jarrahdale pumpkin is a medium-large heirloom pumpkin cultivar with a distinctive blue-grey peel color.
+The average weight of a ripe Jarrahdale pumpkin is 6-18 pounds, and the pumpkins generally have pronounced ribs.
+This pumpkin is an excellent all-around choice, as it is well-suited to autumn decor, cooking, and for long-term storage.

 Read on to learn all about Jarrahdale pumpkins!